 Summary

-You get the best bang for your buck with KICKR CORE.
-Wahoo recently lowered its price to $699 and bundled it with a 1-year Zwift membership (worth ~$180).
+KICKR CORE offers the best value for your buck.
+Wahoo recently lowered its price to $649 and bundled it with a one-year Zwift membership (worth ~$180).

 The question is: Is the KICKR worth almost double the price of CORE?
 Will you appreciate the higher accuracy, better foldability, limited side-to-side tilt, and slightly better ride feel?